Madhoorgoyal/Allprograms/README.md

 - ✅ code with copy button.
 - ✅ Output of the code.

-          Later on signup and login page will be connected(The login and signup page is ready just DB is neede).
+          Later on signup and login page will be connected(The login and signup page is ready just DataBase is needed).
   **🛠️ Built With**

 - HTML5